The Soccer Game, bit by bit: An information-theoretic analysis

-We have selected $\mathit{VI}$ as it is a true metric, respecting the triangle inequality, meaning that no indirect path is shorter than a direct one.
+There are several methods to measure the inter-distance between clusterings, with varying properties, such as the Rand Index \cite{Rand1971}, Adjusted Rand Index \cite{Hubert1985}, the Normalized Mutual Information \cite{Danon2005}, the Van Dongen-Measure \cite{Dongen2000} and others.
+A thorough discussion of the major methods can be found in \cite{Vinh2010,Wagner2007, Meila2007}.
+We selected the Variation of Information $(\mathit{VI})$ \cite{Meila2007}, also known as Shared Information Distance, to measure the information distance between samples and thus evaluate the change a clustered network experiences as a function of time.
+The choice of $\mathit{VI}$ is justified as it is a true metric, respecting the triangle inequality, meaning that no indirect path is shorter than a direct one.
 This is important in analyzing the rate of change at multiple scales, avoiding the unreasonable possibility of having a greater rate of change for a given time interval, when sampling the network at a lower rate. $\mathit{VI}$ also increases when fragmentation and merges occur in larger clusters, which intuitively relates to playing dynamics, given the rise in degrees of freedom experienced in larger groups of interacting players.